 The TDR program is a non-regulatory (voluntary) approach that allows the right to develop property to be transferred from one parcel (or zoning district) to another.
 Under a TDR program, development rights to a parcel of land are transferred from a "sending area" to another parcel referred to as the "receiving area".
-Sending areas are typically those areas where development is discouraged or limited, and receiving areas are areas where growth and development are encouraged.
-Under some TDR programs, local government awards development rights to each parcel of developable land in the community or in selected districts on the basis of the land's acreage or value.
+Sending areas are typically those areas where development are encouraged or limited, and receiving areas are areas where growth and development are parcel of developable land in the community or in selected districts on the basis of the land's acreage or value.
 Landowners can then sell the development rights on the open market.
 The TDR program has been widely implemented at the local level due to the fact that it requires no major financial contribution by local government.